prolonged detention

 False confessions

 • The five defendants were sleep-deprived and physically tortured.
 They all suffered from broken fingers and other bones.
-Due to the torture, Tian Weidong tried to kill himself by biting off part of his tongue.
+Due to torture, Tian Weidong tried to kill himself by biting off part of his tongue.
 All five recanted their confessions many times.
 Many details in their confessions did not match the crime scenes.

 Problematic forensic evidence